 Muscle Car History

 Although muscle car sales were relatively modest by Detroit production standards, they hold a big place in classic car history.
 In 1964, there were Oldsmobile, Chevrolet, and Pontiac muscle cars, with Buick joining in a year later.
-Ford had the Fairlane 500 and later the 428 CobraJet.
+Ford offered the Fairlane 500 and later the 428 CobraJet.
 Chrysler unveiled the 426 street Hemi engine in 1966, seen in the Dodge Charger, then later in the Plymouth GTX and Road Runner.
 Every U.S. car manufacturer began packaging a factory hot rod with youth-oriented advertising.
 Even safety-conscious American Motors Corporation joined in, offering the SC/Rambler and Rebel Machine.

 Sold at an affordable price, muscle cars were intended for street use and occasional drag racing.
 Although the origins of the first muscle car can be debated, there is no question that they ruled American streets from 1964 through 1970 (and a little beyond).
 Few people were concerned with gas prices when premium was 35 cents-a-gallon.
 Cheap gas and cheap horsepower was the order of the day.

 American Youth Market

 Muscle car history starts with Baby Boomers coming of (drivers) age and America's love for speed and competition.
 The popularity of pony cars and muscle cars grew while Dodge, Plymouth, GM, and Ford all battled for supremacy at drag strips across America.

 In the early sixties, General Motors had a corporate policy which stated that intermediate-cars could not have engines larger than 330 cubic inches, but this policy did not seem to apply on options.
 Pontiac got around the rules by advertising a 389ci-equipped Tempest as a special-option model.